AlexsLemonade/resources-portal/api/resources_portal/OAUTH_README.md

 The primary method to sign in to the Resources Portal is through ORCID's OAUTH functionality.
 Within this flow, users will use two tokens to authenticate with ORCID.

 ## 1. Authentication Code
 The first call made in the OAUTH flow is to ORCID's authentication endpoint.
 This call redirects the user to ORCID's sign-in page.
-The user will enter their credentials and grant "Trusted-party" access to ALSF.
+The user will enter their credentials and grant "Trusted Party" access to ALSF.
 ORCID will then redirect back to the Resources Portal website with an authentication code.

 Call format:
 ``` https://orcid.org/oauth/authorize?